Bernardtcs/sample_app/README.md

 Note :

-Miss out chapter 9 for advanced login
+-miss out chapter 9 for advanced login
+-have not proceed through the aws service, as 1 dollar authorization is not yet done.